 We are a dedicated group of artists/guides.
 As part of the local artist community, we love sharing our knowledge and the insights of the Parisian art scene.
 Join us on an alternative adventure that will open your eyes and change the way you look at the city.
 We built our tours in order to show you the artistic neighbourhood of Belleville, let you discover Vitry-sur-Seine – Street Art Capital of France, share the secrets of the greatest Murals XXL of the 13th arrondissement, explain how the art history influenced the Street Art of Montmartre and learn about the spray paint graffiti during our stroll along Canal de l’Ourcq.
-Additionally, we are the very first company who developed an original Louvre vs Street Art visit, where we compare the masterpieces with its popular street art versions.
+Additionally, we are the very first company who developed an original From Louvre to Street Art visit, where we compare the masterpieces with its popular street art versions.
 If you are interested in contemporary art we also propose Gallery Tour in Le Marais, and if you rather stick with the classics – a traditional Louvre Highlights tour – is also available.

 Kasia Klon – artist, tour guide, owner of Street Art Tour Paris